mongock/flamingock-docs/site/v1/features/features-custom-injections.md

 # How to use a custom bean in changeUnit

-There are two ways you can injet your custom injections to a Mongock changeUnit.
+There are two ways you can injet your custom injections to a Flamingock changeUnit.

 ## In a constructor
 ```java